yujunmjiang/msdv-thesis/README.md

 ## Part 3: Travel

-For safety consideration due to the COVID-19
+For safety consideration due to the COVID-19, travel is banned in many counties and it is sad that people are unable to attend many events such as Esports,